ashwanikumar04/daily-coding-problems/PendingQuestions.md

  * There is 1 smaller element to the right of 6
  * There are no smaller elements to the right of 1

+## Problem-167

+> This problem was asked by Airbnb.

+Given a list of words, find all pairs of unique indices such that the concatenation of the two words is a palindrome.

+For example, given the list ["code", "edoc", "da", "d"], return [(0, 1), (1, 0), (2, 3)].